-Pre-service English Teachers' Perspectives on Integration of Climate Change into ELT
+Pre-service English Teachers' Perspectives on Climate Change Integration in ELT

 Figure 2 illustrates the perspectives of pre-service English teachers on integrating climate change into ELT.
-They believed that climate change issues could be incorporated into English lessons and proposed various instructional approaches for this integration, including both in-class and out-of-class activities.
+They believe that climate change issues can be incorporated into English lessons and proposed various instructional approaches for this integration, including both in-class and out-of-class activities.
 For in-class activities, they suggested methods such as project-based learning, formal instruction on climate change, eco-writing, eco-reading, and eco-discussions.
 For example, SS3 highlighted the idea of conducting indoor activities like discussions.
 SS11 elaborated on raising student awareness by having them write an article and share it on social media.
 SS13, in agreement, suggested reading an article about climate change as an effective activity.